 This is where you can find the iconic view of the Manhattan Bridge in between the buildings.
-It’s one of the most beautiful sights you can get in New York, and possibly one of the most insta-worthy shots too!
+It’s one of the most instagrammable spots in New York, and possibly one of the most beautiful sights too!

 Pro tip: There will be a queue (literally) of tourists waiting to take this photo, so if you don’t want anyone in the background you have two options – get there super early, or use a wide angle lens so that you can get closer to the end of the road while still fitting the entire bridge in the picture!

 Classic as they get, the Rockefeller Center is one of those places you must see when you visit New York.
 In my opinion, this is the best view of the city you can get, as the Empire State building will be right in front of you!

 The first time I went up the Top of the Rock it was around 11am on a cold winter day and I had the entire deck pretty much to myself (miracle? who knows!) but I visited again just before sunset last July and the place was CROWDED.
 It was almost impossible to take a photo (I had to be very patient just to get the ones above!)

 Pro tip: If you want to be able to take decent pictures from further away, avoid sunset and peak times at all costs!
 The observation deck opens quite early in the morning, so if you’re the first one there you can get that awesome morning light and the whole place to yourself, as well as a cheaper ticket (yay!)

 You can book a flexible ticket at the best price online here